semaphoreP/codeastro/Day0/INSTALL_WINDOWS.md

 WSL allows you to run a virtual Linux operating system in Windows.
 This is officially supported by Microsoft and lets you do anything a Linux user would do.

 ### Install WSL

-See the WSL installation instructions here: https://docs.microsoft.com/en-us/windows/wsl/install-win10.
 There are currently two versions of WSL: WSL 1 and WSL 2.
-We suggest using WSL 1 for now.
-Follow the manual installation steps, and you should only need to run steps 1 and 6 for WSL 1.
+WSL2 is the future and works well on Windows 11.
+However, if you use Windows 10, we suggest using WSL 1 for now, as enabling GUIs for WSL2 on Windows 10 is tricky.
+It appears that transitioning from WSL1 to WSL2 is pretty straightforward.

+To install WSL1, follow only stpes #1 and #6 (not #2-#5) of these manual install instructions: https://docs.microsoft.com/en-us/windows/wsl/install-manual.
+Note that you will need to restart your computer after step 1.
 When you get to the step of choosing a Linux distribution from the Microsoft store, we suggest you install Ubuntu, as it is probably the easiest to work with.
 If it is installed successfully, you should be open Ubuntu from the Start Menu and have a black terminal screen appear.

-Anything you do inside this terminal screen will be done through Ubuntu.
-But as we will see, this is not the only way to run things in Linux.
+In install WSL2, run the one-line install command found here: https://docs.microsoft.com/en-us/windows/wsl/install.
+You will need to restart your computer afterwards before you can use WSL2.
+By default, you will install Ubuntu, which is what we recommend also.
+After the restart, you should be able to launch a WSL session.

+### Install Windows Terminal
+We recommend Windows Terminal to run all the various terminal programs in Windows (cmd, powershell, WSL, etc.).
+It's much more customizable to use than the default WSL shell.
+Windows Terminal is easily installed from the Windows store: https://docs.microsoft.com/en-us/windows/terminal/install.

+After you install Windows Terminal, there shuold be an option to launch WSL by clicking the `v` button at the top of the window.
+You can even set it as your default terminal (see instructions in install link above).

+### Install Linux Dependencies

-Run the following once you've finished your install to make sure your apt repositories and pip repositories are up to date.
+Run the following once you've finished your install to make sure your apt repositories and pip repositories are up to date (the pip command may not be necessary, but we have not tested it to confirm).
 You also want to install the gcc C-compiler for some Python packages
 ```
 sudo apt update
 sudo apt install python3-pip
 sudo apt install gcc
 ```

 ### Note for WSL2 on Windows 11

-XMing should not be needed for windows 11 from build 22000 or higher.
-Your build can be checked by hitting start typing "winver" and pressing enter with the build number showing on the second line.
+XMing (the following section) should not be needed for windows 11 from build 22000 or higher.
+Your build can be checked by typing `winver` in a cmd/powershell (not WSL shell) and pressing enter with the build number showing on the second line.
 You may need to install the preview driver matching your system which can be found here: https://docs.microsoft.com/en-us/windows/wsl/tutorials/gui-apps

 You can skip to installing git